5 Axioms Of Communication: Communicating Better at Work

 When an event happens people tend to react according to their own perspective and they point to a specific event that they think might be the cause of the issue.

-Example: when we are talking to a coworker, they might say something that upsets us, but we don’t tell them and the next time we see them we act very awkwardly around them.
+Example of axiom 3: when we are talking to a coworker, they might say something that upsets us, but we don’t tell them and the next time we see them we act very awkwardly around them.
 They notice this and think you are upset for an unknown reason, so they also act awkward around you, which leaves you feeling upset.
 To avoid situations like this, in a very respectful and assertive manner let them know what behavior made you uncomfortable.
 At the beginning they might be surprised, but this helps make them aware of the behavior and could help them avoid negative feedback in the future.

 Communication is cyclical, which means both the sender and receiver are contributing to the conversation in a unique way.